USS Shangri-La: World War II

 Shangri-La spent the next four days in the retirement area waiting for a typhoon to pass.
 On 9 August, after heavy fog had caused the cancellation of the previous day's missions, the carrier sent her planes aloft to bomb Honshū and Hokkaido once again.
 The next day, they raided Tokyo and central Honshū, then retired from the area for logistics.
 She evaded another typhoon on 11–12 August, then hit Tokyo again on 13 August.
 After replenishing on 14 August, she sent planes to strike the airfields around Tokyo on the morning of 15 August 1945.
-Soon thereafter, Japan's capitulation was announced; and the fleet was ordered to cease hostilities.
+Soon thereafter, Japan's capitulation was announced; the fleet was ordered to cease hostilities.
 Shangri-La steamed around in the strike area from 15 to 23 August, patrolling the Honshū area on the latter date.
-From 23 August – 16 September, her planes sortied on missions of mercy, air-dropping supplies to Allied prisoners of war in Japan.
+From 23 August to 16 September, her planes sortied on missions of mercy, air-dropping supplies to Allied prisoners of war in Japan.